A Literacy Crisis Needs a Strategic Response

 Nearly 64% of South Carolina 4th graders are not proficient readers — and that gap has lifelong consequences for students, families, and communities.

-Join us for the premiere of The Rising Tide: Literacy in the Lowcountry, a powerful new documentary that lifts the voices of teachers, administrators, and families leading a grassroots movement to transform literacy across Charleston.
+The Tide of Change: Literacy in the Lowcountry, a powerful new documentary that lifts the voices of teachers, administrators, and families leading a grassroots movement to transform literacy across Charleston.

 The film follows two families whose lives are changed by the Orton-Gillingham approach—an evidence-based method giving every child the opportunity to read—and highlights how this movement is reshaping classrooms and communities across the Lowcountry.